 This reddish-pink mix is a blend of sea salt and red Hawaiian volcanic clay (alaea).
 Iron oxide in the clay gives the salt its unusual color.
 Use this to cook kalua pig or season steak, or sprinkle on a poke bowl; one Chowhound warns that it’s a hard salt that doesn’t melt easily, which makes it good for precooking or crushing finely onto chicken or fish.Buy Now

 This hand-harvested salt comes from the east coast of England.
 It has a distinct flaky texture and a relatively mild taste (though you can also buy smoked Maldon sea salt).
-When it comes to sweets, we particularly like the flakes sprinkled on chocolate mousse with a little olive oil.Buy Now
+When it comes to sweets, we particularly like the flakes sprinkled on chocolate mousse with a little olive oil—and it’s the necessary ingredient to finish off a Salty Pimp.Buy Now

 This salt is mined in the Himalayan foothills and in addition to bags both coarse and finely ground, it’s often sold in chunk form with a grater.
 In any case, it picks up its pretty pinkish color from minerals like iron, and it adds a toothy bite to many dishes.
 You can also find it in large, flat blocks: some that can be heated and cooked upon, and some that are used cold as serving plates to impart a bit of saltiness to moist foods.
 It tends to be especially popular among paleo dieters, but we think everyone should keep some on hand.Buy Now